-Willow shrubs growing near to their elevational limits in the mountains of the Kluane Region of the Yukon.
-(Photo: Isla Myers-Smith)
+Willow shrubs growing near to their elevational limits in the mountains of the Kluane Region of the Yukon Territory, Canada.
+Photo credit: Isla Myers-Smith

-(Edmonton) Significant changes in one of Earth’s most important ecosystems are not only a symptom of climate change, but may also fuel further warming, research suggests.
+EDMONTON — Significant changes in one of the Earth’s most important ecosystems are not only a symptom of climate change, but may fuel further warming, research suggests.

 Studies of tundra shrubs—which act as a barometer of the Arctic environment—show that they grow more when temperatures are warmer.
 Increased shrub growth, driven by recent and future warming in the Arctic, could cause more warming in tundra ecosystems and for the planet as a whole.

-Shrub species in wet landscapes at mid-latitudes of the Arctic are the most sensitive to climate warming, the study showed.
-These areas are vulnerable to change because they store large amounts of carbon in frozen soil, which could be released by warming and permafrost thaw.
+Shrub species in wet landscapes at mid-latitudes of the Arctic are the most sensitive to climate warming, the study found.
+These areas are vulnerable to change as they store large amounts of carbon in frozen soil, which could be released by warming and permafrost thaw.

-The study, published in Nature Climate Change, is a culmination of years of work that Myers-Smith began during her PhD under the supervision of professor David Hik in the U of A's Department of Biological Sciences, where she established ShrubHub—a network that has grown to include more than 125 researchers from 18 countries.
+The study, published in Nature Climate Change, is a culmination of years of work that Myers-Smith began during her PhD under supervision of professor David Hik (biological sciences), where she established the ShrubHub—a network that has grown to include more than 125 researchers from 18 countries.

-“The ShrubHub group is doing some really innovative synthesis work that combines data from many Arctic and alpine sites that would otherwise be largely independent of each other,” says Hik, co-author of the study.
+“The ShrubHub group is doing some really innovative synthesis work that combines data from many Arctic and alpine sites that would otherwise be largely independent of each other,” says Hik, who co-authored the study.
 “We can now start to untangle the regional variation in responses of plants—woody shrubs in particular—to environmental changes.”
-Another network established in Hik’s lab, the Herbivory Network, is also focusing on Arctic and alpine herbivores and their interactions with plants and climate warming.
+Another network established in Hik’s lab, the Herbivory Network, is also focussing on Arctic and alpine herbivores and their interactions with plants and climate warming.

-The findings will help improve models of future changes to tundra ecosystems and the impact of these changes on the global climate.
+The findings will help improve models of future changes to tundra ecosystems and the impacts of these changes on the global climate.